 From what I can tell, Gretchen came from a family with money (at least, a lot more money than my family had), got her law degree at an Ivy League school, married a man with money, practiced law with a Supreme Court judge, then moved to New York City and became a published author.
 Oh, and she’s now a wildly popular blogger who seems to have made friends with tons of people I admire.

-When I describe what I write about to people for the first time, I almost always hear some version of, “oh, like Gretchen Rubin?”, which is the same thing as telling ato unplug her laptop and think about going back into marketing.
+When I describe what I write about to people for the first time, I almost always hear some version of, “oh, like Gretchen Rubin?”, which is the same thing as telling a writer to unplug her laptop and think about going back into marketing.